 Can packet loss be completely eliminated?

-While it's challenging to eliminate packet loss entirely, it can be significantly reduced through effective network management, hardware upgrades, and continuous monitoring.
-Complete elimination is often impractical due to various external factors.
+While it's challenging to eliminate packet loss entirely, it can be significantly reduced through proper network management, hardware upgrades, and regular monitoring.

 How can I detect packet loss in my network?

-Packet loss can be detected using tools like Ping, Traceroute, and network analyzers.
-These tools help identify connectivity issues and track the path of data packets, providing insights into network performance.
+Packet loss can be detected using tools like Ping, Traceroute, and network analyzers, which help identify connectivity issues and points of failure.